-PUTTING END-USERS IN CONTROL OF THEIR DATA AND SERVICES

-Both Microsoft and Google have received a strong outcry of criticism for their Data Detectors, Smart Tags and AutoLink [29, 30].
-The equality of the criticism is surprising given the considerable difference between Microsoft and Google's current public image.
-Microsoft actually pulled Smart Tags as being a feature of Internet Explorer 6 shortly before the release of Windows XP due to public outcry.
-In an article in the Wall Street Journal, columnist Walter Mossberg wrote, "Using the browser to plant unwanted and unplanned content on these pages-especially links to Microsoft's own sites--is the equivalent of a printing company adding its own editorial and advertising messages to the margins of a book it has been hired to print.
-It is like a television-set maker adding its own images and ads to any show the set is receiving" [30].
+so110 PUTTING END USERS IN CONTROL OF THEIR DATA AND SERVICES p0515 Both Microsoft and Google have received a strong outcry of criticism for their Data Detectors, Smart Tags, and AutoLink (Kaminski, 2001; Mossberg, 2001).
+The equality of the criticism is surprising given the considerable difference between Microsoft's and Google's current public images.
+Microsoft actually pulled the feature Smart Tags from Internet Explorer 6 shortly before the release of Windows XP because of public outcry.
+In an article in the Wall Street Journal, columnist Walter Mossberg wrote, "Using the browser to plant unwanted and unplanned content on these pages - especially links to Microsoft's own sites - is the equivalent of a printing company adding its own editorial and advertising messages to the margins of a book it has been hired to print.
+It is like a television-set maker adding its own images and ads to any show the set is receiving" (Mossberg, 2001).

-Together, Miro and Creo solve this problem, by enabling end users to be in control of their data and services.
+p0520 Together, Miro and Creo solve this problem by enabling end users to define the services associated with particular types of data.